Siddhant-Agarwal4583/Drum-Kit/README.md

 # Drum-Kit
-This is a website for playing drum kit using various instruments available.
+This is a website for playing drum kit using various instruments available on the screen.